Dielectric elastomers: Working principles

-where $\varepsilon_0$ is the vacuum permittivity, $\varepsilon_r$ is the dielectric constant of the polymer and $z$ is the thickness of the elastomer film in the current state (during deformation).
-Usually, strains of DEA are in the order of 10–35%, maximum values reach 300% (the acrylic elastomer VHB 4910, commercially available from 3M, which also supports a high elastic energy density and a high electrical breakdown strength.)
+Usually, strains of DEA are in the order of 10–35%, maximum values reach 300% (the acrylic elastomer VHB 4910, commercially available from 3M, which also supports a high elastic energy density and a high electrical breakdown strength).

 Ionic

 Replacing the electrodes with soft hydrogels allows ionic transport to replace electron transport.
 Aqueous ionic hydrogels can deliver potentials of multiple kilovolts, despite the onset of electrolysis at below 1.5 V.

 The difference between the capacitance of the double layer and the dielectric leads to a potential across the dielectric that can be millions of times greater than that across the double layer.
 Potentials in the kilovolt range can be realized without electrochemically degrading the hydrogel.

 Deformations are well controlled, reversible, and capable of high-frequency operation.
 The resulting devices can be perfectly transparent.
 High-frequency actuation is possible.
 Switching speeds are limited only by mechanical inertia.
 The hydrogel's stiffness can be thousands of times smaller than the dielectric's, allowing actuation without mechanical constraint across a range of nearly 100% at millisecond speeds.
 They can be biocompatible.

 Remaining issues include drying of the hydrogels, ionic build-up, hysteresis, and electrical shorting.

 Early experiments in semiconductor device research relied on ionic conductors to investigate field modulation of contact potentials in silicon and to enable the first solid-state amplifiers.
 Work since 2000 has established the utility of electrolyte gate electrodes.
 Ionic gels can also serve as elements of high-performance, stretchable graphene transistors.